MatthewsDolamo/Notes/README.md

 protected $namespace = 'App\\Http\\Controllers';
 ```
-And to activate it you need add it in our routes method, by adding the below line of code
+And to activate it you need to add the namespace to our routes method, e.g defaults usually web and api

 ```->namespace($this->namespace)```